 - Pour into the glass shaker, and it can be used right away.

-Items Needed: 2 cups water, ½ cup olive oil, ¼ cup coconut oil, ¼ cup grated beeswax, 2 Vitamin E capsules, 2 tbsp shea butter or cocoa butter, 1 tsp aloe vera, 1 tsp 100% lanolin, 1 medium size mason jar with a lid, glass jars for holding the lotion – (sidenote: you can add essential oils if you’d like, but I like the smell from the shea butter and cocoa butter, so I personally don’t use the essential oils for the baby lotion)
+Items Needed: 2 cups water, ½ cup olive oil, ¼ cup coconut oil, ¼ cup grated beeswax, 2 Vitamin E capsules, 2 tbsp shea butter or cocoa butter, 1 tsp aloe vera, 1 tsp 100% lanolin, 1 medium size mason jar with a lid, glass jars for holding the lotion – (sidenote: you can add essential oils if you’d like, but we like the smell from the shea butter and cocoa butter, so we personally don’t use the essential oils for the baby lotion)

 - Combine all items in a mason jar with a lid (only screw the lid on loosely)